masonforest/style_guidance/README.md

 ## Usage

-To run correct all style sets run
+To apply all rules run

     $ rake style

-To run correct a specific style set run
+To apply a specific rule run

     $ rake style:quotes